-This course is specifically designed to encourage discussion, debate and dialogue about the challenges of life and how best to manage them.
+This experiential learning course is specifically designed to encourage discussion, debate and dialogue about the challenges of life and how best to manage them.
 A key element of this programme is a FORUM in which students can discuss their emotions and feelings about the lesson’s theme.
 By doing so, they:

 These are all important life skills and qualities for any person to develop, whether they are young or old.

 Systematic values work not only helps young citizens-in-the-making, because of improvements in their social and emotional skills, thinking processes, decision making, behaviour patterns and achievements but also parents and carers, who also gradually become better able to understand the empowering effects of values and consequently develop more informed, supportive relationships with their children and their schools.
 To promote the engagement of parents and caregivers, there is a Partnership Learning Units booklet, which can be ordered online